Azure Stream Analytics solution patterns

 The most important thing is to anticipate the processing rate change, test these scenarios before going into production, and be ready to scale the processing correctly during failure recovery time.

 In the extreme scenario that incoming events are all delayed, it's possible all the delayed events are dropped if you have applied a late arriving window to your job.
-The dropping of the events may appear to be a mysterious behavior at the beginning; however, considering Stream Analytics is a real-time processing engine, it expects incoming events to be close to the wall clock time.
+The dropping of the events might appear to be a mysterious behavior at the beginning; however, considering Stream Analytics is a real-time processing engine, it expects incoming events to be close to the wall clock time.
 It has to drop events that violate these constraints.

 Lambda Architectures or Backfill process